OfficeDev/O365-EDU-Tools/EDUGraphAPIs/education-overview.md

 ## Assignments

-You can use the assignment-related Education APIs to integrate with the Assignments service in Microsoft Teams.
-Microsoft Teams in Office 365 for Education is based on the same Education APIs, and provides a use case for what you can do with the APIs.
+You can use the assignment-related education APIs to integrate with assignments in Microsoft Teams.
+Microsoft Teams in Office 365 for Education is based on the same education APIs, and provides a use case for what you can do with the APIs.
 Your app can use these APIs to interact with assignments throughout the assignment lifecycle.

 <!-- I'm not sure that this text is clear.
 See the sentence that I added to the previous paragraph; please update to clarify the meaning.
 The Public API is the same API that _Microsoft Teams in Office 365 for Education_ built it's user interface with.
 Thus, the best sample of what can be built with the Microsoft **Assignments** API is _Microsoft Teams in Office 365 for Education_.
 -->

-The following are some common use cases for the assignment-related Education APIs.
+The following are some common use cases for the assignment-related education APIs.

 |Use case|Description|See also|
 |:-------|:----------|:-------|